morgangiraud/ecvd-php/finaltest/finaltest.md

 ## PHP - Handling users (8 pts)
 - Use the template `signin.php` to implement a signup form
   - Filter the user inputs
-- In `functions.php`, under the namespace `ECVChat/DB`, write a `register` function which takes as arguments (username, password, email) which throw an exception if an error happened and returns `null` otherwise
+- In `functions.php`, under the namespace `ECVChat\DB`, write a `register` function which takes as arguments (username, password, email) which throw an exception if an error happened and returns `null` otherwise
   - Write a secure query
     - Use prepare statements
     - Hash the password using the `bcrypt algorithm`